wiryls/cube-collection/README.md

 ### Control

 - Move: `Arrow Keys` or `W`/`A`/`S`/`D`.
-- Restart: `R`
+- Restart: `R`.
 - Skip current level: `N`.
 - Return to the previous level: `L`.
 - Reset the game: `ESC`.
+- Reload the game: `Shift` + `ESC`.

 ### Rules

 - You move ALL green cubes.
-- Make cubes to cover all target points to enter the next level.
+- Make cubes cover all target points to enter the next level.
-- Cubes may absorb each others.
+- Cubes may absorb each other.
   - Red + Green -> **Red**
   - Green + Blue -> **Green**
   - Blue + Red -> **Blue**